Politics1

 Socialist Democrats USASOCIAL DEMOCRATS, USA - The SD-USA to date has only fielded candidates for local office.
 The SD-USA is a small group of more ideologically centrist, staunchly anti-communist leftists who were more directly aligned with the Democratic Party in the 1970s-1980s than the more traditionally leftist Democratic Socialists of America (DSA).
 In fact, the views of the SPUSA in 1972 caused the DSA (then named the DSOC) to splinter away in a ideological rift.
 The SD-USA refused to support George McGovern for President that year because of his opposition to the Vietnam War -- versus the DSOC, which supported McGovern and an immediate end to the war.
 SD-USA also disputes the claims of DSA and SPUSA to be the true heirs to the legacy of Eugene Debs and Norman Thomas, claiming instead that the SD-USA "is the only legitimate successor" to the party of Debs and Thomas.
 However, by 2010, SD-USA eventually ceded all rights to the name "Socialist Party USA" to the SPUSA.
 The Socialist International stripped SD-USA of full member status in 2007, deeming SD-USA to be a defunct organization.
 The SD-USA started reorganizing in 2009, with a new leadership team.
 SD-USA holds nation conventions and is currently focused on rebuilding the group at the local level.
 Chapters currently exist in CA, KS, MA, NY and PA, and elected Monroe County Legislator Carolyn Delvecchio Hoffman (NY) is a SD-USA member.

 SOCIALIST EQUALITY PARTY - The Socialist Equality Party (SEP) was originally named the Workers League (WL).
 The WL was founded in 1966 as a Trotskyist communist group closely associated with the electoral campaigns of the Socialist Workers Party (SWP).
 The goal of these Trotskyist groups was a build a working-class labor party in the US affiliated with the International Committee of the Fourth International (the global Trotskyist umbrella network).
 They believe that "the egalitarian and internationalist legacy of the Russian Revolution" could have succeeded, but was "betrayed by Stalinism" and its progeny.
 When the SWP drifted away from Trotskyism in the early 1980s, the WL broke with the SWP and began fielding its own candidates.
 The WL fielded its first Presidential ticket in 1984.
 The WL later renamed itself as the Socialist Equality Party in 1994.
 The Michigan-based SEP regularly fields Congressional and local candidates, mainly in Michigan and Ohio.
 The SEP is very realistic about its candidates, acknowledging a campaign is an opportunity to "present a socialist alternative to the demagogy and lies of the establishment parties and the mass media."
-SEP activist Joseph Kishore was the party's nominee in 2020 (30th place - 351 votes).
+SEP national leader Joseph Kishore was the party's nominee in 2020 (30th place - 351 votes) - and is again their nominee for 2024.
 The SEP's news site -- the World Socialist Web Site (WSWS) -- is updated daily with articles, analysis, history, etc., written with a hardcore internationalist, Trotskyist perspective.

 Socialist Workers Party - 1980SOCIALIST WORKERS PARTY - Originally a pro-Trotsky faction within the Communist Party, the SWP was formed in 1938 after the Communist Party -- acting on orders from Soviet dictator Joseph Stalin -- expelled the American Trotskyites.
 The SWP was for many years the leading voice of Trotskyism in the USA.
 Since the 1980s, the SWP rapidly shifted away from Trotskyism and embraced the brand of authoritarian communist politics espoused by the old Soviet Union and former Cuban dictator Fidel Castro (the SWP site described communist Cuba "a shining example for all workers").
 During that ideological shift, the SWP expelled their Trotskyist faction in 1983 (which lead to the founding of the rival Socialist Action party).
 The SWP has run candidates for President in every election since 1948 -- plus many federal, state and local candidates nationwide.
 The SWP's best electoral showing was in 1976, when presidential nominee Peter Camejo captured 90,000 votes (note: Camejo was expelled from the the SWP in 1980 for embracing democratic socialism).
 Communist political organizer Alyson Kennedy was the SWP's candidate in 2016, and again in 2020 (11th place - 6,791 votes).
 An interesting quirk is that the SWP requires all members to be "proletarians" by having them take factory jobs in order to advocate for a worker-based communist class struggle.
 The party's weekly newspaper The Militant, which was launched in 1928 and pre-dates the SWP, is the party's only online presence.
 The SWP also owns a book publishing house: Pathfinder Press.